DenChaima/DA-Project-Forecast-Emergencies/README.md

 ## Project's steps:

 - Preprocessing the data:
-    - Normalize the data: to obtain better results.
+    - Normalize the data: to obtain better results
-    - Interpolate the data: to handle the missing values,
+    - Interpolate the data: to handle the missing values
-    - Split data into training set and test set.
+    - Split data into training set and test set
-    - Format the data: to transform the time series problem to a supervised learning problem.
+    - Format the data: to transform the time series problem to a supervised learning problem
-    - Reshape data: give the data the 3D shape expected by LSTMs.
+    - Reshape data: give the data the 3D shape expected by LSTMs
 - Implement the model:
-    -  Build the LSTM model.
+    -  Build the LSTM model
     -  Train the model

 - Make predictions: